Skilled5041/team-omicron-lists-website/src/lib/guidelines/level_rating_and_placement_process.md

 ## Rating and Placement

 Levels that have been qualified for 3 days and that have no problems will be rated (once the GDPS is set up).
 List placements will follow the list guidelines.
 Levels that are rated or placed, will only be unrated or removed for the lists under rare circumstances.

+## Verification

+When verifying a level you may make buff or nerf the level as long as it does not drastically change the level.
+If you would like to make major changes, please request a nomination reset.
+You may also freely fix other minor issues such as bugs or small errors with the decoration.

 ## Updating a Rated or Placed Level